 Vite Ramen vs

 This comparison section is a little weird in this case, since I will have to compare 2 different formats (solid vs powder).
 Despite the fact that both are complete food, I do not think they overlap very heavily.
+I do agree, however, that Vite Ramen can be a great Soylent alternative for those who are bored always drinking their complete meals.

 However, I do think it is fun to compare Vite Ramen to some of the most popular meal replacements in the US: